XYZReality/tech-tests/backend/README.md

 # Scenario

 Users of our cloud offering will be required to signup and then when logging in they are required to authenticate themselves.
 Authentication will be via username/password.
-When signing up the user will be able sign up with the detials:
+When signing up the user will be able sign up with the details:
 1)  Unique Email address
 2)  First and Surname
 3)  Company